QubesOS/qubes-doc/troubleshooting/macbook-troubleshooting.md

 ### 6. Fix pulseaudio, which locks CPU freezing the system often for 20 seconds

 My macbook has frequent freezes.
 Looking at journalctl output I saw that pulseaudio locks CPU for 20 seconds, very often.

+You can fix this issue, killing audio support with this quick workaround:
-The quickest workaround, is to open a dom0 terminal, as root and edit /etc/pulse/client.conf and adding "autospawn = no" Then, as normal user, issue command "pulseaudio --kill"
+*  open a dom0 terminal, as root and edit /etc/pulse/client.conf
+*  add "autospawn = no"
+*  Then, as normal user, issue command "pulseaudio --kill"

 ### 7. Fix system freezes due to Broadcom BCM43602